Fighting gas prices, US to release 50 million barrels of oil

 “As we come out of an unprecedented global economic shutdown, oil supply has not kept up with demand, forcing working families and businesses to pay the price,” Energy Secretary Jennifer Granholm said in a statement.
 “This action underscores the president’s commitment to using the tools available to bring down costs for working families and to continue our economic recovery.”

-The Biden administration has argued that the reserve is the right tool to help ease the supply problem.
+The Biden administration argues that the reserve is the right tool to help ease the supply problem.
 Americans used an average of 20.7 million barrels a day during September, according to the Energy Information Administration.
 That means that the release nearly equals about two-and-a-half days of additional supply.

 U.S. production has not recovered.
 Energy Information Administration figures indicate that domestic production is averaging roughly 11 million barrels daily, down from 12.8 million before the pandemic started.